 How does posture impact the TMJ?

 Yes, poor posture can worsen TMD symptoms.
 Hunching over with a forward head posture affects your jaw position.
 This shifts the lower jaw forward, impacting the bite.
-When your head, neck, and shoulders are properly aligned, you have less pressure on the joints or muscles.
+When your head, neck, and shoulders align properly, they exert less pressure on the joints or muscles.

 When sitting or standing, keep your shoulders away from your ears.
 To reduce jaw clenching, keep your teeth apart.
 Place the tip of your tongue on the roof of your mouth.